 Fletcher really loved the aquarium.
 He was able to really enjoy the displays as most of them could be viewed from his height.
 Tim and I sat on a bench seat while Fletcher had a great time at a large tank that contained many different fish, eels and stingrays.
 He had people laughing at him while he pretended to be scared of the stingrays.
 Whenever they would swim close by he covered his eyes and ran away before laughing.
 He could have stayed at this one tank all day but we eventually moved him on to explore the rest of the aquarium.

 While we were there, there was one show/talk that would take place.
 Two aquarium staff members bought out a penguin each and sat down with them.
 People were able to go up and give the penguins a pat.
 I thought Fletcher would want to touch a penguin but he was more interested in the large fake penguins, one of which had a coin slot in its stomach.

 The aquarium had outdoor pools but as it was raining and there were no feedings happening at the time we didn’t go to view them.
 We were able to see the finless porpoise or as the aquarium referred to them ‘whales of the Seto Sea’, from the inside tank.
 They were playing around with each other and were hitting a ball on their heads.

 Lunch in Miyajima

 Once out of the Aquarium, we realised it was lunch time.
 It was still raining so we chose to dine in a restaurant close to the aquarium.
 I thought it was a nice clean, modern open space, suitable for our toddler and stroller.
 Tim thought we would end up spending too much money on lunch but it was quite reasonable.
 Tim had Katsudon, a dish of rice, breaded pork and egg.
 Fletcher and I shared a tempura plate.
 It had prawns and various vegetables with dipping sauces.
 Due to the pouring rain, we just dashed inside.
-After looking it up, turns out it is actually a hotel, called Mizuhasou.
+I have since looked it up, turns out it is actually a hotel, called Mizuhasou.